Graph Energy Matching: Transport-Aligned Energy-Based Modeling for Graph Generation: Graph Energy Matching

 \paragraph{Local and Permutation-Invariant Cost.} We measure local discrepancies between two graphs $x$ and $y$ using the embedding-space cost $ c(x,y) := \tilde c(\hat{x},\hat{y})$, which is differentiable in both arguments.
 The potential $V_\theta$ is permutation-invariant by construction (\Cref{app:perm-invariance}).
 A permutation $\sigma\in S_n$ acts on node indices and induces a relabeling of the graph: $(\sigma\cdot x)_i=x_{\sigma(i)}$ and $(\sigma\cdot x)_{ij}=x_{\sigma(i)\sigma(j)}$.
 To obtain a permutation-invariant matching, we first define a local cost ($c_{\mathrm{loc}}$) as:

 with $\lambda_\mathcal{V},\lambda_\mathcal{E}>0$ scaling node and edge contributions.
-We lift the local cost by optimizing over node relabelings to obtain the hard-permutation \gls{fgw} cost \citep{vayer2019optimal}:
+Optimizing over node relabelings lifts the local cost to the hard-permutation \gls{fgw} cost \citep{vayer2019optimal}:

 In practice, we predominantly use the local cost $c_{\mathrm{loc}}$, as it provides a valid and efficient measure for scoring pairs of neighboring graphs, e.g.\ when evaluating displacements induced by local jump proposals.
 When permutation-invariant comparisons between non-local graph pairs are required, we instead employ the $c_{\mathrm{FGW}}$ cost.
-Since the exact computation is generally intractable (linked to the Quadratic Assignment Problem (QAP) \citep{vayer2019optimal}), we rely on fast approximations: histogram matching for noisy--clean molecule pairings and node matching for molecule--molecule pairings (\Cref{app:matching}).
+Exact computation is generally intractable, as it is linked to the Quadratic Assignment Problem (QAP) \citep{vayer2019optimal}, so we use fast approximations: histogram matching for noisy--clean pairs and node matching for molecule--molecule pairs (\Cref{app:matching}).

 \paragraph{Learnable Components.} The primary learnable component of our framework is the scalar energy potential $V_\theta(x)$, implemented via a neural network.
 While we evaluate $V_\theta$ exclusively on discrete graphs $x \in \mathcal{X}$, we leverage the continuous embedding representation $\hat{x}$ to enable gradient-based computations.
 Specifically, the differentiability of $V_\theta(x):=\tilde{V}_\theta(\hat{x})$ with respect to $\hat{x}$ allows us to compute gradients that directly inform and guide local jump proposals used by the sampler (see~\Cref{proposals,proposals_lang}).
 Thus, the continuous embedding bridges the discrete graph domain with gradient-based optimization.